Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ### Features

-The application note shows how to implement a USB HID device and interface with an IDM2040-7A display IC.
+The application note shows how to implement a USB HID device and interface with an FT81x or BT81x display IC from an RP2040 MCU.
+It is modular to allow components to be used by other projects or othe MCUs.

 The USB device interface is used to send keyboard scan codes to the host and receive reports to change the status of the Caps Lock, Scroll Lock and Num Lock LEDs on the keyboard.

-The IDM2040-7A interface shows communication with the display IC co-processor, reading touch events and processing these to generate the keyboard scan codes.
+The RP2040 firmware shows communication with the display IC co-processor, reading touch events and processing these to generate the keyboard scan codes.
 The display has several screens that can be selected with buttons to allow different layout or part of a keyboard to be displayed.

 ### Enhancement